 Name Default value Description COLLEC- TOR_LOG_LEVEL WARNING Log level.
 Allowed values are DEBUG, INFO, WARNING, CRITICAL, and ERROR.
 COLLEC- TOR_SLEEP_DUR 20 The maximum amount of time (in seconds) that the collector sleeps between collecting measurements.
-COLLEC- TOR_MEASUREME 900 The amount of time (in seconds) after which a metric should be measured again.
 COLLEC- TOR_MEASUREME 30 The maximum number of metrics that the collector measures each time it wakes up.
 If more metrics need to be measured, they will be measured the next time the collector wakes up.
-COLLEC- TOR_MEASUREME 120 The amount of time (in seconds) after which a source connection should timeout.
+COLLEC- TOR_MEASUREME 900 The amount of time (in seconds) after which a metric should be measured again.
 DATABASE_URL mongodb:// root:root@datal Mongo database connection URL.
 HEALTH_CHECK: /home/ collector/ health_check. txt Path to the file used for health check.
 HTTP(S)PROXY Proxy to use by the collector.